Kushan20070126/Point-of-sales-for-a-super-market/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [MIT](LICENSE) file for details.

 ---

 ## Contact

-For questions or suggestions, please contact [your.email@example.com].
+For questions or suggestions, please contact [kushanrandikaherath@outlook.com].

 ---